AutoConnect is an Android application that periodically turns on the wifi connection of your device. This can be useful in the following situations:

 - Q: Where is the full version?

 - A: Back at the time (5 years ago), we used keywords in the description as the Play Store’s search algorithms were lacking.
 Since Google has autistic skills when it comes to communication, instead of sending a simple notification to tell us, they removed the app and there’s no way to put it back.
+To fix it, I made the free version the full version.

 If you need help or you believe AutoConnect doesn’t work properly with your device.
 Please contact us here and provide the following information: precise phone brand and model, Android version/custom rom type and version.
 We’ll get back to you as soon as possible.